>>> Matching Gift Opportunity <<<

 In 2002, the Public and Nonprofit Management Class embraced the university’s mission of ‘connecting learning to life,’ by creating the first Steps to Make a Difference Walk.
 Every fall students work together to plan, organize, and implement the charity walk.
 This year in collaboration with the UW Green Bay Center for Public Affairs, a group of student leaders will plan, organize and implement the charity walk.
-In four years, the Steps Walk has raised over $40,000 for nonprofit organizations throughout the Green Bay community, receiving national attention in USA Weekend as a semi-finalist for a Make a Difference Award.
+In five years, the Steps Walk has raised over $45,000 for nonprofit organizations throughout the Green Bay community, receiving national attention in USA Weekend as a semi-finalist for a Make a Difference Award.